- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 - Dragon Crest Mountain: best hiking in Krabi

 Street food in Chinatown Bangkok is one of the best in Bangkok not only because of the variety but also the quality.
-Street food vendors as well as restaurants line up under the neon signs as day turns to night, each with their own specialty.
+Street food vendors as well as restaurants line up under the neon signs as day turns to night, each with its own specialty.
 The charm of street food in Chinatown Bangkok is that finding the stall is sometimes an adventure in itself.
-There are just so many places vying for your attention Here are my best food recommendations for street food in Chinatown and some tips before you set off.
+There are just so many places vying for your attention.
+Here are my best food recommendations for street food in Chinatown and some tips before you set off.

 Street food in Chinatown Bangkok is one of the best.
 Street food vendors as well as restaurants line up under the neon signs as day turns to night.
 Here are my best food recommendations for street food in Chinatown.

 This post is only for Chinatown food, for the rest of Bangkok, see my post here